The Box (Orbital song): Critical reception

 British magazine Music Week rated the song five out of five, adding, "The most commercial track by the Hartnoll Brothers for many years, combining a film theme feel and a fully-fledged vocal track for the first time in one of the extended mixes.
 Odds on to be their biggest hit since 1990's number 17, Chime."

 Music video

 The stop-motion promotional video for "The Box" stars actress Tilda Swinton as "The Traveler", a person (or an alien) unstuck from time.
 The Traveler phases into existence, witnesses human life in public transit and traffic, as well as its effects on nature, seen through detritus in a river and a plant sapling growing through a brick wall.
 They return to their origin point, giving one final sad glance backwards before disappearing.

+According to co-director Jes Benstock, the stop motion concept was inspired by "Neighbours by Norman McLaren, as well as a great Australian animation called Palisade", while the style of the video borrowed heavily from Nicolas Roeg’s The Man Who Fell to Earth, which starred David Bowie – "the main character is wearing a pilot’s hat and a long coat."

+Orbital's Phil and Paul Hartnoll also make a split-second appearance in the video, in a laneway scene.

 The video won a silver sphere for the best short film at the San Francisco Film Festival and was nominated for the best video award at the 1997 Brit Awards.
 It was also shown in the Mirrorball strand of the Edinburgh International Film Festival and in the London Calling section of the London International Film Festival.
 In a 2002 sleeve note, Orbital called the video "by common consent, the best video we've ever done".